New York Crappie Fishing

 Crappie Fishing Waters In New York

 NY crappie can be found through the state in ponds, rivers, small lakes and parks.
-The bigger schools reside in major lakes like Ashokan Reservoir, Black Lake, Blue Mountain Lake, Chautauqua Lake, Great Sacandaga Lake, Keuka Lake, Kinzua Lake, Lake Champlain, Lake Erie, Lake George, Lake Placid, Long Lake, Oneida Lake, Pepacton Reservoir and Saratoga Lake.
+The bigger schools reside in major lakes like Ashokan Reservoir, Black Lake, Canandaigua Lake, Cannonsville Reservoir, Cayuga Lake, Chautauqua Lake, Great Sacandaga Lake, Keuka Lake, Lake Champlain, Lake George, Long Lake, Oneida Lake, Onondaga Lake, Otsego Lake, Owasco Lake, Pepacton Reservoir, Saratoga Lake, Schroon Lake and Skaneateles Lake.

 The New York state record black crappie came from Duck Lake and Sleepy Hollow Lake produced the NY state record white crappie.